ujjwal-9/ujjwal-9.github.io/_posts/2018-05-04-knowledge-distillation.md

 # Performing inference

-* For each test case, we find the ‘n’ most probable classes according to the generalist model.
+For each test case, we find the ‘n’ most probable classes according to the generalist model.
 Call this set of classes k.

-* We then take all the specialist models, m, whose special subset of confusable classes, Sm, has a non-empty intersection with k and call this the active set of specialists Ak (note that this set may be empty).
+We then take all the specialist models, m, whose special subset of confusable classes, Sm, has a non-empty intersection with k and call this the active set of specialists Ak (note that this set may be empty).
 We then find the full probability distribution q over all the classes that minimizes:

-$$KL(p^g, q) + \sum_{m \epsilon A_k} KL(p^m, q)$$
+$$KL(p^g, q) + \sum_{m \epsilon A_k} KL(p^m, q)$$ {% sidenote "sidenote-id" "KL denotes the KL divergence, and $p^m$, $p^g$ denote the probability distribution of a specialist model or the generalist full model." %}

 $$KL(p||q) = \sum_{i}p_i \log\frac{p_i}{q_i}$$